nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > * Deletes the specified `ALLERGY` to the patient with the given `NRIC` in MediBase3.
 > * **At least one** `ALLERGY` must be provided. e.g. `delAllergy i/S1234567A` is invalid.
 > * `ALLERGY` is case-insensitive. e.g. `delAllergy i/S1234567A al/Peanuts` will delete the allergy `PEANUTS` from the patient with the NRIC `S1234567A`.
+> * Patient must have the given `ALLERGY` in order for it to be deleted, else an error message will be displayed.
 > * `ALLERGY` and `NRIC` must adhere to the constraints mentioned in the [Parameter Details](#parameter-details) section.

+Example:
+* `delAllergy i/S1234567A al/Peanuts` will delete the existing allergy `PEANUTS` from the patient with the NRIC `S1234567A`.

 {: .alert .alert-success}
 > :bulb: **Tip:**
 >
 > * You can delete multiple allergies to a patient by using multiple `al/ALLERGY` parameters.
 > * e.g. `delAllergy i/S1234567A al/Peanuts al/Dust al/Pollen`

-Example:
-* `delAllergy i/S1234567A al/Peanuts` will delete the existing allergy `PEANUTS` from the patient with the NRIC `S1234567A`.

 [Back to Table of Contents](#table-of-contents)